hedvigborgen/fys3150/project4/README.md

 ```

-### To make plots of mean energy and magnetization and total number of accepted configurations as function of MCCs, for both random and ordered spin orientation, with T = 1.0 and T = 2.4:
+### To make plots of mean energy, mean magnetization and total number of accepted configurations for both random and ordered spin orientation, with T = 1.0 and T = 2.4:
 ```
 python3 plot_part4d.py
 ```